White Tiger (Ava Ayala): Fictional character biography

-Ava, the fifth White Tiger, is the sister of Hector Ayala and a student of the Avengers Academy.
-She inherited the White Tiger amulet from her brother and came to live with her sister Awilda's family after Gideon Mace killed her parents.
+Ava, the fifth White Tiger, is the sister of Hector Ayala and a student enrolled in the Avengers Academy.
+She inherited the White Tiger amulet from her brother following the death of her family members at the hands of Gideon Mace.
 Upon her introduction, Ava states the White Tiger is a family legacy that she intends to honor.
-She also criticizes classmate Reptil for not being more active in the Hispanic community.

 During the Infinity storyline, White Tiger and Heroes for Hire thwart Plunderer's plan to steal robot parts.
 When the Superior Spider-Man (Doctor Octopus' mind in Spider-Man's body) stops Plunderer and considers the Heroes for Hire team as mercenaries, White Tiger quits the team and joins the Mighty Avengers.

+During the Inhumanity storyline, White Tiger bonds with Power Man and the two discover that they can combine their abilities to form a White Tiger Chi.
+White Tiger attempts to avenge her parents by killing Gideon Mace, but the rest of the Mighty Avengers stop her from doing so.

 During the Secret Wars storyline, White Tiger attempts to reconcile with her surviving family members.
 They are angered that she has chosen a violent lifestyle and threaten to kill her if she does not leave.

 In the All-New, All-Different Marvel event, White Tiger joins Sunspot's incarnation of the New Avengers.

 Ava later battles her niece Angela del Toro in Rome, during which their respective tiger gods and amulets merge.
 During the New Revengers' attack on the New Avengers at Avengers Base Two, Ava battles Angela again, destroys her amulet, and frees her from the Tiger God's influence.
 The two later help the New Avengers defeat the New Revengers and a rogue S.H.I.E.L.D. agent who was hunting A.I.M.
 After defeating a rogue A.I.M. group, Ava and Angela discuss their future, with Ava wondering who the Tiger God will choose to be the next White Tiger.

 While attempting to reconnect with the Tiger God, Ava is visited by Hector's ghost, who appears to her in agony.
 Ava believes that there is more to their parents' murder and returns to their place of death to investigate, believing that it would put Hector's ghost to rest.
 However, D'Spayre reveals himself to be controlling Hector and uses Hector's and Ava's combined grief to take a physical form.
-Without the amulets' power, Ava is nearly overwhelmed by D'Spayre, but finds herself in the Tiger God's realm and reunited with the freed Hector.
-The Tiger God makes Ava his permanent host, which not only returns the amulets' power but permanently fuses with Ava's body, granting her enough power to destroy D'Spayre.
-She later helps Angela protect activists from Roxxon and the two reconcile.
+Without the amulets' power, Ava is nearly overwhelmed by D'Spayre, but finds herself in the Tiger God's realm and reunites with the freed Hector.
+The Tiger God makes Ava his permanent host, restoring her lost powers while imbuing her with additional ones, giving her enough strength to destroy D'Spayre.

+In Deadly Hands of K'un-Lun, Ava joins the Iron Fist Lin Lie in his efforts to stop his brother Lin Feng from reviving the god Chiyou.
+After the conflict is resolved, Ava learns that the White Tiger amulet originated in K'un-L'un.